-For a pledge of just $14, you will receive one (1) deck of the first Jane Austen Playing Cards, featuring Pride and Prejudice, Emma, Sense and Sensibility, and Mansfield Park.
+You can order your deck of the first Jane Austen Playing Cards, featuring Pride and Prejudice, Emma, Sense and Sensibility, and Mansfield Park here.

 “In Pride and Prejudice, more than in any of her other novels, Austen uses card games in order to introduce and develop characters, to foreshadow forthcoming events in light of the traits various card games reveal in those who play them (or abstain from playing them), and to consider interesting relationships between characters… In the words of Alistair M. Duckworth, “the particular games chosen [are] fitted to the families that play them”.
 The narrative is framed by two sets of card games played at Longbourn, a site of courtship and, ultimately, engagement.
 Within that frame, the card games played at Netherfield primarily promote the development of the novel’s main characters; those played at Meryton primarily foreshadow (albeit dimly) the elopement of Lydia and Mr. Wickham; and the card games played at Rosings juxtapose various characters in a way that emphasizes the importance of social and familial relationships in the novel.” – M. W. Brumit, “[T]hey both like Vingt-un better than Commerce”: Characterization and Card Games in Pride and Prejudice

 You can learn more about this project and see mock-ups of the deck below.
-Then head on over to the project’s Kickstarter page (link at the end of the post) by Wednesday, August 16 to get a deck for yourself or as a gift for your favorite Janeite.
+Then head on over to the project’s Kickstarter page (link at the end of the post) to order a deck for yourself or as a gift for your favorite Janeite.

 The First Jane Austen Card Deck